-Visit the individual websites for more information on the various scholarships, complete eligibility requirements, and deadlines.
-Also check with your college or university to search for other available scholarships.
+Please visit the individual websites for most up to date information on the various scholarships, complete eligibility requirements, and deadlines. .

 Academic Top Scholars (ATS) – Accessible to all dependent children, age 24 and under, and all spouses of Active-Duty U.S. military Service Members are eligible to apply for scholarships with ThanksUSA

-AFCEA Educational Fund – www.afcea.org/education/scholarships.
+AFCEA Educational Fund – afcea.org/education/scholarships.
 Provides $2,000 to students pursuing an undergraduate or graduate degree while employed in the science or technology disciplines directly related to the mission of AFCEA.

 American Legion Auxiliary Department Scholarship – Applicant must be sponsored by an Auxiliary Unit, be the child of an honorably discharged Veteran, be a Florida resident, and attend school in Florida.

 American Legion Legacy Scholarship – Available for children or legally adopted children of active duty U.S. military and Guard, and Reserve personnel who were federalized and died on active duty on or after September 11, 2001.

 American Legion Scholarship – American Legion Auxiliary Scholarship for Non-Traditional Students.
 Available to current dues paying (for past two years) member of the American Legion, Auxiliary, or Sons of The American Legion who is a student who has had at least one year of college and is in need of financial assistance to pursue an undergraduate degree.